Signed Into Law

 Which agencies enforce SB1353?

-SB1353 is enforced by Pilot Board of a navigation district in Cameron County (Navigation and Canal Commissioners), Office of the Governor (Issuance of Commissions) and Secretary of State (Bond Depository).
+SB1353 is enforced by Office of the Governor (Issuance of Commissions), Pilot Board of a navigation district in Cameron County (Navigation and Canal Commissioners) and Secretary of State (Bond Depository).

 Q

-The compliance urgency for SB1353 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1353 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q